Law Review Symposium

 The University of San Francisco Law Review 2014 Symposium, Legal Ethics in the 21st Century: Technology, Speech, and Money, will explore the professional responsibility implications of attorneys using internet-enabled technology and business tools to communicate, advertise, raise funding, and conduct practice.
 The day’s three panels, and Keynote Address by United States Supreme Court Justice Antonin Scalia and Bryan Garner, will feature experts in the field discussing both pragmatic ethical considerations in using technology, as well as the jurisprudential skills attorneys must cultivate to remain competent and professionally ethical when navigating technology in the 21st Century.

 This event is co-sponsored by the USF School of Law Center for Law and Ethics.

 2130 Fulton St., San Francisco, CA 94117

 This activity has been approved for Minimum Continuing Legal Education credit by the State Bar of California in the amount of 4.0 credit hours in the category of Legal Ethics.
 The University of San Francisco School of Law is an approved provider of MCLE and certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.

 Attorneys in Compliance Group 3 (N-Z), with a reporting period from 2/1/11 to 1/31/14 may complete the Legal Ethics credit hour requirement by attending this symposium.

 - USF Alumni Registration with CLE - $175

 - USF Faculty, Staff, and Students - No fee

-Fees include admission to the symposium, continental breakfast, and buffet lunch.
+Fees include admission to the symposium, continental breakfast, buffet lunch, and post-symposium reception.